jayfiled/apertureLabsRoboticArm/readme.md

 - Syntax frustrations:
     - "methods" / "functions" are being used interchangeably in all the videos / articles I've read.
 Not sure which to use.
     - Don't know the concrete naming conventions for Method Names, Variables, instance variables etc.
+- Spend a bit of time looking into getting better nUnit outputs, like rSpec in Ruby how each test failure has an 'expected' and 'got instead' errors.
+- Testing is challenging because I don't have a 100% confidence that the test I write will be testing the right thing.
+My pseudo code often needs refactoring because of logic errors, so TDD will take some getting used to.
+- Found LINQpad as a scratch pad for checking C# syntax etc, but missed out on a debugger like byebug.
+In retrospect, the debugger in VScode would have probably done the trick if I got too stuck.